-Starting a journey of healing, self-empowerment and discovery can be one of the most rewarding things you will ever do.
-However, when you start this journey, it can be confusing to know what is a priority, what you need to know and indeed even where to start.
-When I look back when I started on my healing journey there are three things that stand out - 3 healing tips I wish I knew when I started that I want to share with you.
+Starting a journey of healing, self-empowerment, and discovery can be one of the most rewarding things you will ever do.
+However, when you begin this journey, it can be confusing to know what is a priority, what you need to know and indeed, even where to start.
+When I look back when I started on my healing journey, three things stand out - 3 healing tips I wish I knew when I started that I want to share with you.

 I know you probably have heard this before, but what this means is that there is no ultimate end to your journey.
-It is very easy to visualise yourself as being whole and perfect (and intention is very important), but try not to focus or create a point where you think you have achieved your goal.
+It is straightforward to visualise yourself as being whole and perfect (and intention is fundamental), but try not to focus or create a point where you think you have achieved your goal.
 There will always be something new to discover, which keeps you growing and moving forward.

 There are a lot of well-being experts out there who do great work.
 They may have overcome their trials and seem to be leading a life that you want.
 The danger in emulating someone is that it is their truth and not necessarily yours.
 Trying to force yourself into someone else's box will limit your potential and perhaps even prevent you from moving forward.
 It is better to learn from, rather than blindly emulating someone.
 As an example, when I started, I was very much into Buddhism and Reiki.
 I wanted to learn as much as I could, which is, of course, great!
 The problem was that it wasn’t just about learning.
 I thought it also meant I had to act the way I perceived a Buddhist or Reiki Master to act.
 I changed my look and behaviour to better fit into these boxes (What Box Are You In?).
 This just was not the person I was.
 What I had done was not only define myself as a Buddhist and Reiki practitioner but also bound myself to it.
 I had inadvertently limited my ability to grow and discover.